 - item no. 3.

-Determine the repetitive terms or phrases that must be used throughout the content, for example:
+Determine the repeating terms or phrases that must be used throughout the content, for example:

 - If you want to say that for more information, the user should go to another section, will you use “for more information consult …” or “visit section-name for more information”?